mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/inheritance_encap_poly.md

 ### My definition

+- restricting access to data and functionality
+- implemented through creation of objects and exposing behaviours and attributes
+- helps with data protection, reduces dependences,

-Encapsulation in object oriented programming is about restricting access to data and functionality so that users of the data only have access to the data and functionality that they actually need and so that there is no unitentional manipulation of data.
+Confirmed<!-- Encapsulation in object oriented programming is about restricting access to data and functionality.
+It is a way of protecting data from unintentional manipulation.
+Users of the data only have access to the data and functionality that they actually need.
+This also helps with hiding how a functionality is implemented providing a new level of abstraction.
+We can use a functionality without needing to know how it is actually implemented.

-Encapsulation in Ruby is implemented through the creation of objects and exposing only those behaviours and attributes of the object through public methods that are actually needed by other objects to interact with that object.
+Encapsulation in Ruby is implemented through the creation of objects and exposing only those behaviours and attributes of the objects through public methods that are actually needed by objects to interact with other objects. -->

 Encapsulation helps with data protection, reduces dependencies within the program and also makes the software program easier to maintain.
 It also helps the programmer to think on a new level of abstraction as the objects represent real world nouns.